iamnoah/writeCapture/plugin/README.md

 Here `doSomethingNormal()` is meant to indicate that any chained methods will not be proxied and/or sanitized as they would when chaining off of a no-argument call to `writeCapture()`.

+## Low Level Support ##

+When using the plugin, the global `writeCapture` object will not be present.
+If you need to invoke either `sanitize` or `sanitizeSerial`, they are available as methods off the jQuery object. e.g.,

+    var safeHtml = $.sanitize(unsafeHtml);

+If you come across a use case where the plugin is failing, this may help you out, but also please consider filling an issue.